In the Name of Allah, the Most Gracious, the Most Merciful

 This severe warning was given because:

-Their request violated the natural laws of the world of causes
+Their request violated the natural laws of the world of causes.

 In this world, nothing can be obtained without adopting firm, material means

-No 'wazifa', 'mantra' or chanting can produce physical results without real causes (Surah Al-Ma’idah: 112–115)
+No 'wazifa', 'mantra' or chanting can produce physical results without real causes.
+(Al-Ma’idah: 112–115)

-Mankind was created in this world for the purpose of being tested through their actions.
+8. Mankind was created in this world for the purpose of being tested through their actions.
 And an extensive and robust system of material and tangible means and resources has been established for their sustenance and fulfillment of needs.

-The Quran says: Even even if fourteen oceans were turned into ink to write down its details, the ink would be exhausted but the description of the provisions for sustenance would still remain incomplete.
+The Quran says: Even if fourteen oceans were turned into ink to write down its details, the ink would be exhausted but the description of the provisions for sustenance would still remain incomplete.
+(Surah Ibrahim: 34, Surah An‑Nahl: 18, Surah Al‑Kahf: 109, Surah Luqman: 27)

 Misunderstanding About “Scientific Research” in the Quran